cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ``Azure``

-(Find the example files at *examples/azure*.
-It is also possible to use AKS to provision the cluster, for this refer to section "Using existing clusters".)
+(It is also possible to use AKS to provision the cluster, for this refer to section "Using existing clusters".)

 Install az CLI and configure credentials with 'az login'.
+Note resource group, security group, and subnet have to be created in advance.

 Variables for configs.yaml: